jmandel/fhircast-docs/docs/content-sharing-research.md

 #### Diagnostic Report Centered Workflow Events
 Operation | Description
 --- | ---
-[`DiagnosticReport-open`](#diagnostic-report-open-message) | This notification is used to begin a new report.
+[`DiagnosticReport-open`](#fhir-resource-open) | This notification is used to begin a new report.
 This should be the first event and establishes the anchor context.
-[`DiagnosticReport-update`](#diagnostic-report-update-message) | This notification is used to make changes (updates) to the current report.
+[`DiagnosticReport-update`](#fhir-resource-update) | This notification is used to make changes (updates) to the current report.
 These changes usually include adding/removing imaging studies and/or observations to the current report.
-[`DiagnosticReport-select`](#diagnostic-report-select-message) | This notification is sent to tell subscribers to make one or more images or observations visible (in focus), such as a measurement (or other finding).
+[`DiagnosticReport-select`](#fhir-resource-select) | This notification is sent to tell subscribers to make one or more images or observations visible (in focus), such as a measurement (or other finding).
-[`DiagnosticReport-close`](#diagnostic-report-close-message) | This notification is used to close the current diagnostic report anchor context with the current state of the exchanged content stored by subscribed applications as appropriate and cleared from these applications and the Hub.
+[`DiagnosticReport-close`](#fhir-resource-close) | This notification is used to close the current diagnostic report anchor context with the current state of the exchanged content stored by subscribed applications as appropriate and cleared from these applications and the Hub.

-### Example Use Case
+#### Example Use Case
 A frequent scenario which illustrates a diagnostic report centered workflow involves an EHR, an image reading application, a reporting application, and an advanced quantification application.
 The EHR, image reading application, and reporting application are authenticated and subscribed to the same topic using a FHIRcast Hub with the EHR establishing a patient context.
 Using a reporting application, a clinical user decides to create a report by choosing an imaging study as the primary subject of the report.
-The reporting application creates a report and then opens a diagnostic report context by posting a [`DiagnosticReport-open` request](#fhir-resource-open-message) to the Hub.
-On receiving the [`DiagnosticReport-open` event](#fhir-resource-open-message) from the Hub, an EHR decides not to react to this event noticing that the patient context has not changed.
+The reporting application creates a report and then opens a diagnostic report context by posting a [`DiagnosticReport-open`](#fhir-resource-open) request to the Hub.
+On receiving the [`DiagnosticReport-open`](#fhir-resource-open) event from the Hub, an EHR decides not to react to this event noticing that the patient context has not changed.
 The image reading application responds to the event by opening the imaging study referenced in the `DiagnosticReport` anchor context.

-The clinical user takes a measurement using the imaging reading application which then provides the reporting application this measurement by making a [`DiagnosticReport-update` request](#fhir-resource-update-message) to the Hub.
-The reporting application receives the measurement through a [`DiagnosticReport-update` event](#fhir-resource-update-message) from the Hub and adds this information to the report.
-As the clinical user continues the reporting process they select a measurement or other structured information in the reporting application, the reporting application may note this selection by posting a [`DiagnosticReport-select` request](#fhir-resource-select-message) to the Hub.
-Upon receiving the [`DiagnosticReport-select` event](#fhir-resource-select-message) the image reading application may navigate to the image on which this measurement was acquired.
+The clinical user takes a measurement using the imaging reading application which then provides the reporting application this measurement by making a [`DiagnosticReport-update`](#fhir-resource-update) request to the Hub.
+The reporting application receives the measurement through a [`DiagnosticReport-update`](#fhir-resource-update) event from the Hub and adds this information to the report.
+As the clinical user continues the reporting process they select a measurement or other structured information in the reporting application, the reporting application may note this selection by posting a [`DiagnosticReport-select`](#fhir-resource-select) request to the Hub.
+Upon receiving the [`DiagnosticReport-select`](#fhir-resource-select) event the image reading application may navigate to the image on which this measurement was acquired.

 At some point the image reading application (automatically or through user interaction) may determine that an advanced quantification application should be used and launches this application including the appropriate FHIRcast topic.
-The advanced quantification application then requests the current context including any already exchanged structured information by making a [`GET` topic request](#GET-topic-request) to the Hub which returns the context in the response.
+The advanced quantification application then requests the current context including any already exchanged structured information by making a [`GET Context`](#get-context) request to the Hub which returns the current context in the response.

 Finally the clinical user closes the report in the reporting application.
-The reporting application posts a [DiagnosticReport-close event](#diagnostic-report-close-message).
-Upon receipt of the [DiagnosticReport-close event](#diagnostic-report-close-message) both the imaging reading application and advanced quantification application close all relevant image studies.
+The reporting application makes a [DiagnosticReport-close](#fhir-resource-close) request.
+Upon receipt of the [DiagnosticReport-close](#fhir-resource-close) event both the imaging reading application and advanced quantification application close all relevant image studies.

 ## Normative Standard
 ### Subscription Response